object-oriented-python/object-oriented-programming/doc/source/8_debugging.rst

 Bisection debugging
 ...................

 We are already familiar with git as a mechanism for accessing and saving code.
 However, revision control offers a lot more to the programmer than a place to keep code.
 In particular, one of the key benefits is the ability to go back to a previous version.
 This is particularly helpful in debugging :term:`regressions <regression>`: things that used to work but no longer do.
 Of course in a perfect world where we have full test suite coverage of all functionality, and the test suite is run on every commit, this situation will never occur.
 However the reality is that test coverage is never complete, and there will always be untested functionality in any non-trivial piece of software.
-Regressions are a particularly vexing form of bug: there is little more frustrating to be coming up to a deadline and to discover that something that used to work no longer does.
+Regressions are a particularly vexing form of bug: there are few things more frustrating than to be coming up to a deadline and to discover that something that used to work no longer does.

 If revision control has been used well over the course of a coding project, it offers a mechanism for debugging regressions.
 We just have to roll back the repository to previous versions until we find one in which the bug does not occur.
 In fact, we can think of this process mathematically.
-We can think of our repository as a function defined on the ordered set of commits which takes a positive value at commits without the bug in question, and negative values at commits which exhibit the bug.
+Our repository induces function defined on the ordered set of commits which takes a positive value at commits without the bug in question, and negative values at commits which exhibit the bug.
 Our task is to find the zero of this function.
-In other words, to find a pair of adjacent commits such that the bug is absent in the first commit, but present in the second commit.
+In other words, we must find a pair of adjacent commits such that the bug is absent in the first commit, but present in the second commit.
 Once we have established this, then we know that the bug is caused by one of the (hopefully small) set of changes introduced in that commit.